|Title:||An Experimental Evaluation of Corequisite Developmental Education in Texas|

 Purpose: The partnership will assess whether mainstreaming incoming college students with marginal academic skills into credit-bearing courses produces higher rates of college success than requiring these students to complete a developmental (remedial) education sequence prior to enrolling in credit-bearing courses.
 This evaluation responds to prior research evidence showing that many students required to complete developmental course sequences perform no better than similar students who do not take developmental courses, and may actually be less likely to complete credit-bearing courses and degrees.
 The partnership will focus on students at the margin of college readiness, who score somewhat below the college-ready cutoff score on the Texas Success Initiative Assessment (TSIA), Texas' developmental education placement exam.
 By implementing a randomized controlled trial (RCT) study design, the partnership will determine whether mainstreaming is causally related to higher rates of course and degree completion for students at the margin of college readiness.

-Project Activities: RAND and THECB will collaborate with postsecondary institutions across Texas as they implement the RCT.
+Project Activities: AIR, RAND and THECB will collaborate with postsecondary institutions across Texas as they implement the RCT.
 During the first six months of the project, researchers will visit administrators and instructors in each institution to assess their current practices for placing students into developmental education, as well as the current set of course sequences and supports available to students in need of developmental education.
-During the second year of the project (2016-17), the partnership will carry out a randomized trial of mainstreaming in nine Texas postsecondary institutions.
-Researchers will follow students for up to three years from randomization, to assess short- and long-term outcomes associated with mainstreaming.
-After the treatment year, and during later stages of the project, the partnership will advise postsecondary institutions and state policymakers regarding the benefits and costs of mainstreaming, and the conditions under which it is most helpful for students.
+During the second and third years of the project (2016-18), the partnership will carry out an RCT of corequisites in five Texas postsecondary institutions.
+Researchers will follow students for up to three years from randomization, to assess short- and long-term outcomes associated with being placed in a corequisite model.
+After the treatment year, and during later stages of the project, the partnership will advise postsecondary institutions and state policymakers regarding the benefits and costs of corequisite models, and the conditions under which they are most helpful for students.
+In addition to the RCT, researchers will collect and analyze statewide implementation data.

 Products: The partners will produce evidence regarding the efficacy of mainstreaming as a strategy for improving progression through postsecondary education, for students who enter college at the margin of college readiness.
 The partnership will produce guidance on mainstreaming for Texas postsecondary institutions not included in the study, and also for state policymakers.
 Researchers will also produce peer-reviewed publications.